-1. The arbitral tribunal shall apply the substantive law(s) or rules of law agreed by the parties as applicable to the dispute.
-Failing such an agreement by the parties, the tribunal shall apply such law(s) or rules of law as it determines to be appropriate.

-- 2. In arbitrations involving the application of contracts, the tribunal shall decide in accordance with the terms of the contract and shall take into account usages of the trade applicable to the contract. - 3.
-The tribunal shall not decide as amiable compositeur or ex aequo et bono unless the parties have expressly authorized it to do so. - 4.
-A monetary award shall be in the currency or currencies of the contract unless the tribunal considers another currency more appropriate, and the tribunal may award such pre-award and post-award interest, simple or compound, as it considers appropriate, taking into consideration the contract and applicable law(s). - 5.
+- 1. The arbitrator shall apply the governing law in the agreement, unless the parties agree otherwise in writing and transmit a copy of said written agreement to the arbitrator and the Administrator or unless otherwise designated by the Arbitrator pursuant to Rules.
+Failing such an agreement by the parties, the arbitrator shall apply such law(s) or rules of law as it determines to be appropriate. - 2.
+In arbitrations involving the application of contracts, the arbitrator shall decide in accordance with the terms of the contract and shall take into account usages of the trade applicable to the contract. - 3.
+A monetary award shall be in the currency or currencies of the contract unless the tribunal considers another currency more appropriate, and the arbitrator may award such pre-award and post-award interest, simple or compound, as it considers appropriate, taking into consideration the contract and applicable law(s). - 4.
 Unless the parties agree otherwise, the parties expressly waive and forego any right to punitive, exemplary, or similar damages unless any applicable law(s) requires that compensatory damages be increased in a specified manner.
 This provision shall not apply to an award of arbitration costs to a party to compensate for misconduct in the arbitration.

-Article 35: Settlement or Other Reasons for Termination
+Article 36: Settlement or Other Reasons for Termination

-- 1. If the parties settle the dispute before a final award is made, the arbitral tribunal shall terminate the arbitration and, if requested by all parties, may record the settlement in the form of a consent award on agreed terms.
-The tribunal is not obliged to give reasons for such an award. - 2.
-If continuation of the arbitration becomes unnecessary or impossible due to the non-payment of deposits required by the Administrator, the arbitration may be suspended or terminated as provided in Article 39(3). - 3.
-If continuation of the arbitration becomes unnecessary or impossible for any reason other than as stated in Sections 1 and 2 of this Article, the tribunal shall inform the parties of its intention to terminate the arbitration.
-The tribunal shall thereafter issue an order terminating the arbitration, unless a party raises justifiable grounds for objection.
+- 1. If the parties settle the dispute before a final award is made, the arbitrator shall terminate the arbitration and, if requested by all parties, may record the settlement in the form of a consent award on agreed terms.
+The arbitrator is not obliged to give reasons for such an award. - 2.
+If continuation of the arbitration becomes unnecessary or impossible due to the non-payment of deposits required by the Administrator, the arbitration may be suspended or terminated as provided in Article 40(3). - 3.
+If continuation of the arbitration becomes unnecessary or impossible for any reason other than as stated in Sections 1 and 2 of this Article, the arbitrator shall inform the parties of its intention to terminate the arbitration.
+The arbitrator shall thereafter issue an order terminating the arbitration, unless a party raises justifiable grounds for objection.

-Article 36: Interpretation and Correction of Award
+Article 37: Interpretation and Correction of Award

-- 1. Within 30 days after the receipt of an award, any party, with notice to the other party, may request the arbitral tribunal to interpret the award or correct any clerical, typographical, or computational errors or make an additional award as to claims, counterclaims, or setoffs presented but omitted from the award. - 2.
-If the tribunal considers such a request justified after considering the contentions of the parties, it shall comply with such a request within 30 days after receipt of the parties' last submissions respecting the requested interpretation, correction, or additional award.
-Any interpretation, correction, or additional award made by the tribunal shall contain reasoning and shall form part of the award. - 3.
-The tribunal on its own initiative may, within 30 days of the date of the award, correct any clerical, typographical, or computational errors or make an additional award as to claims presented but omitted from the award.
+- 1. Within 30 days after the receipt of an award, any party, with notice to the other party, may request the arbitrator to interpret the award or correct any clerical, typographical, or computational errors or make an additional award as to claims, counterclaims, or setoffs presented but omitted from the award. - 2.
+If the arbitrator considers such a request justified after considering the contentions of the parties, it shall comply with such a request within 30 days after receipt of the parties' last submissions respecting the requested interpretation, correction, or

-4. The parties shall be responsible for all costs associated with any request for interpretation, correction, or an additional award, and the tribunal may allocate such costs.
+- additional award.
+Any interpretation, correction, or additional award made by the arbitrator shall contain reasoning and shall form part of the award. - 3.
+The arbitrator on its own initiative may, within 30 days of the date of the award, correct any clerical, typographical, or computational errors or make an additional award as to claims presented but omitted from the award. - 4.
+The parties shall be responsible for all costs associated with any request for interpretation, correction, or an additional award, and the arbitrator may allocate such costs.

-Article 37: Costs of Arbitration
+Article 38: Costs of Arbitration

-The arbitral tribunal shall fix the costs of arbitration in its award(s).
-The tribunal may allocate such costs among the parties if it determines that allocation is reasonable, taking into account the circumstances of the case.
+The arbitrator shall fix the costs of arbitration in its award(s).
+The arbitrator may allocate such costs among the parties if it determines that allocation is reasonable, taking into account the circumstances of the case.